Where is the best view in New York City?

-Looking for a good view of New York City?
+Looking for a good view of NYC?
 There is no shortage of good vantage points from which to see the Big Apple, but many tourist attractions boast the best view around.
 I’ve been up to the top of Rockefeller Center and the Empire State Building.

 Here’s how they measure up: